Technical Documentation and Sample Code

 When considering the use of sample code found here or elsewhere within Oracle Service Cloud properties, be aware that such code is not and will not be supported by the Oracle Service Cloud Technical Support Team.
-If one encounters issues implementing any sample code, we suggest soliciting support from fellow users via the Developer Discussion Forum.
+If you encounter issues implementing any sample code, we suggest soliciting support from fellow users via the Developer Discussion Forum.

 Customer Portal is a web application framework and out-of-the-box web page set for managing and creating web experiences for your customers on any web browser.
 This includes personal computers, smartphones, simple browsers, and even custom embedded web browsers within devices.
 It provides a modern model-view-controller architecture with open standards along with prebuilt themes, templates, pages, and widgets that can be rearranged and branded to meet your requirements.